Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 #.
 Review the quote offered by the exchange, and then click on the ``Next`` button.
 #.
 Send your coins to the address provided and wait for the transaction to be completed.
 This can take several minutes depending on the exchange.

-Converting Public Balances to Anon
+Convert Public Balances to Anon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Navigate to the ``SEND / CONVERT`` page of the wallet menu on the left of your Particl Desktop client.